Simpson finds his shooting eye in UM's win over Western

 Ann Arbor — Just keep shooting.

-That’s all junior guard Zavier Simpson did when Northwestern sagged off him and dared him to shoot from deep two weeks ago.
+That’s all junior guard Zavier Simpson did when Northwestern didn't bother to close out and contest his shots beyond the arc two weeks ago.

 And when Western Michigan used the same strategy this past weekend, Simpson didn’t hesitate to let it fly.